Activating More Pixels in Image Super-Resolution Transformer: Methodology

-\subsubsection{Hybrid Attention Block (HAB).}
+\subsubsection{Hybrid Attention Block (HAB)}

-As shown in Fig.~\ref{lam}, more pixels are activated when channel attention is adopted, since global information is involved to calculate the channel attention weights.
+As shown in Fig.~\ref{lam}, more pixels are activated when channel attention is adopted, as global information is involved to calculate the channel attention weights.
 Besides, many works illustrate that convolution can help Transformer get better visual representation or achieve easier optimization~\cite{cvt,vitc,ceit,uniformer,spach}.
-Therefore, we incorporate a channel attention-based convolution block into the standard Transformer block to further enhance the representation ability of the network.
+Therefore, we incorporate a channel attention-based convolution block into the standard Transformer block to enhance the representation ability of the network.
 As demonstrated in Fig.~\ref{Network Structure}, a channel attention block (CAB) is inserted into the standard Swin Transformer block after the first LayerNorm (LN) layer in parallel with the window-based multi-head self-attention (W-MSA) module.
 Note that shifted window-based self-attention (SW-MSA) is adopted at intervals in consecutive HABs similar to \cite{swin_t,swinir}.
 To avoid the possible conflict of CAB and MSA on optimization and visual representation, a small constant $\alpha$ is multiplied to the output of CAB.
 For a given input feature $X$, the whole process of HAB is computed as

 where $X_N$ and $X_M$ denote the intermediate features. $Y$ represents the output of HAB.
 Especially, we treat each pixel as a token for embedding (\textit{i.e.}, set patch size as 1 for patch embedding following~\cite{swinir}).
 MLP denotes a multi-layer perceptron.

-For specific calculation of the self-attention module, given an input feature of size $H\times W\times C$, it is first partitioned into $\frac{HW}{M^2}$ local windows of size $M\times M$, then self-attention is calculated inside each window.
+For calculation of the self-attention module, given an input feature of size $H\times W\times C$, it is first partitioned into $\frac{HW}{M^2}$ local windows of size $M\times M$, then self-attention is calculated inside each window.
 For a local window feature $X_W\in\mathbb{R}^{M^2\times C}$, the \textit{query}, \textit{key} and \textit{value} matrices are computed by linear mappings as $Q$, $K$ and $V$.
 Then the window-based self-attention is formulated as